 This next step will differ depending on the court.
-The first subsection will review APR and Parentage cases, the second subsection will review guardianship cases, including guardianship for youth between 18 and 21 years old.
-Please see the section that is relevant to your case.
+The first subsection will review APR and Parentage cases, the second subsection will review Guardianship cases, including guardianship for youth between 18 and 21 years old.

 A. APR AND PARENTAGE CASES